Nobel winner Garcia Marquez, master of magical realism, dies at 87

 Tributes poured in following his death.

-"The world has lost one of its greatest visionary writers - and one of my favorites from the time I was young," said U.S. President Barack Obama.
+"The world has lost one of its greatest visionary writers – and one of my favourites from the time I was young," said U.S. President Barack Obama.

 "Your life, dear Gabo, will be remembered by all of us as a unique and singular gift, and as the most original story of all," Colombian pop star Shakira wrote on her website alongside a photograph of her hugging Garcia Marquez.